-Because your ability to remain behind the wheel is at stake at an ALR hearing, you need to turn to an accomplished DWI and ALR hearing attorney who can help you fight your license suspension.
+Because your ability to remain behind the wheel is at stake at an ALR hearing, you need to turn to an accomplished Houston DWI and ALR Hearing Attorney to fight your license suspension.

-Today Mr. Nelson uses his firsthand knowledge of how prosecutors operate and the skills he has acquired over more than two decades of legal practice to lead our team of Texas administrative license revocation lawyers.
+Today Mr. Nelson uses his firsthand knowledge of how prosecutors operate and the skills he has acquired over more than three decades of legal practice to lead our team of Texas administrative license revocation lawyers.

-License Revocation Process In Texas
+The License Revocation Process In Texas

 The Texas Department of Public Safety (DPS) will initiate a suspension action against you if you refuse a breath, blood or chemical test when you are arrested.
 The DPS will also pursue this suspension if you fail any of these tests, such as blowing a .08 or greater on the breath test.

-If you submit your request for a hearing within this 14-day period, you will be able to continue driving until the ALR hearing.
+If you submit your request for a hearing within this 14-day period, you’ll be able to continue driving until the ALR hearing.
 If the judge hands down a suspension at the hearing, the terms of the suspension can be severe.

-Contact Houston Attorney Tad Nelson for Help!
+Contact Attorney Tad Nelson for Help!

 Contact us as soon as possible so that we can start working for you and help you keep your life on track.
-Arrange a free initial consultation online or by calling 713-802-1631.
+Arrange a free initial consultation by calling 713-802-1631.